NikitaSharma1/Analysis/README.md

-Sales Trend Analysis of Kitchenware shop.
+# Sales Trend Analysis of a Kitchenware Shop

 -Collected sales and purchases data of a kitchenware shop located in Delhi